pekrau/Au/README.md

-# Au: Simple Markdown authoring tool
+# Au: Markdown authoring tool

 - View and edit texts in chapters.
+- Search.
+- Indexing.
+- References.
 - Footnotes.
-- References.
-- Indexing.
-- Output:
+- Export to:
   - DOCX
   - EPUB
   - PDF
   - HTML

-Written in Python 3 using Tkinter.
+Written in Python using Tkinter.